OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

 1. Download the `Graphical Installer <https://www.anaconda.com/distribution/#windows>`_ for Python 3.x.

 2. Start the installer and click yourselve throug the menu.
-If you have administer priviledges on your computer, it is preferable to install Anaconda for all users.
+If you have administrator priviledges on your computer, it is preferable to install Anaconda for all users.
 Otherwise, you may run into problems when running python from your powershell.

 3. Make sure to tick the following box: